Manufactured by Perfect Circle and distributed by Tiberius Arms, First Strike paintballs offer a new option for paintball projectiles.

 The Tiberius Arms Tiberius Arms First Strike Paintballs are newer, so they should be commonly available.
-Check out the Places to Buy links below for places to purchase them.

 I'm aware of the old Sniperball gimmick that was around when I first started playing paintball in the mid-90s, but I never used them.
 I'm also aware of the less-than-lethal FN-303 round that Perfect Circle based this recreational First Strike round off of, but I've never used them either.

 Otherwise, there is nothing to compare this paintball with on the market today.
 I have fired an Apex and a Flatline with many varieties of traditional paintballs, and while those do provide increased range and variable trajectory, they aren't comparable when it comes to accuracy and consistency.